 Little Brother Fate

 Again in 1957, Mary Carter-Roberts published a book of three stories, one of which was based on the Leopold-Loeb murder.
-It follows Thomas Meyer, who is a combination of Nathan and Richard’s personalities and Herman Levy Jr, who is apparently supposed to represent Nathan according to his history, though he doesn’t have much of a character beyond his compliance with Thomas’ wishes and affection for the man he sees as his leader.
+It follows Thomas Meyer, who is a combination of Leopold and Loeb’s personalities and Herman Levy Jr, who is apparently supposed to represent Leopold according to his history, though he doesn’t have much of a character beyond his compliance with Thomas’ wishes and affection for the man he sees as his leader.